shruti0781/go_ride/README.md

 </p>

 ### 🚀 No More Waiting & Losing a Bus!
-GoRide is a smart bus navigation system designed to help students and commuters track buses in real time, ensuring a smooth and hassle-free travel experience.
+GoRide is a smart bus navigation system designed to help people book and track buses in real time, ensuring a smooth and hassle-free travel experience.

-- Real-time Bus Tracking using Leaflet.js for interactive maps.
+- Real-time Bus Tracking using Leaflet.js for interactive maps to track locations.
-- Student Authentication to allow secure access and personalized tracking.
+- Authentication to allow secure access and personalized tracking.
 - Live Route Management to provide accurate arrival times and navigation.

 Stay on track, save time, and never miss your bus again!